suparthghimire/Express-API-Typescript-Template/README.md

 Read about how to contribute [here](https://github.com/suparthghimire/Express-API-Typescript-Template/blob/main/CONTRIBUTING.md)

 # Frequently Asked Questions (FAQ)

-### Why choose `yarn` over `pnpm` or `bun`?
-**Yarn vs. Pnpm**: On my system, `pnpm` performs slower—likely due to my HDD setup versus SSD.
-Yarn provides a faster experience.
-**Yarn vs. Bun**: I prefer to use more established tools in production environments.
-Bun looks promising, but time will tell whether it is stable or not.

 ### Why use this template instead of NestJS?
 **Template vs. Framework**: Unlike NestJS, which is a comprehensive framework, this project serves as a lightweight template.
 It allows developers to build scalable APIs without the constraints of a full framework, offering more flexibility.